isovic/racon/README.md

 ```
 ./example1-lambda.sh
 ```
-Tip: Running Racon iterativelly will produce better consensus sequences.
+Tip: Running Racon iteratively will produce better consensus sequences.
 (But don't forget to align your reads to the consensus sequence from the previous iteration.)

 ## Dependencies
 1. gcc >= 4.8